pivotal/docs-tap/scst-store/using-encrypted-connection.hbs.md

 # Configure target endpoint and certificate

-The connection to the Supply Chain Security Tools - Store requires TLS encryption, and the configuration depends on the kind of installation.
+The connection to Supply Chain Security Tools - Store requires TLS encryption, and the configuration depends on the kind of installation.

 For a production environment, VMware recommends that SCST - Store is installed